jawordpressorg/core-handbook/core/best-practices/commit-messages.md

 *   There should be a hard return between the Reviewed By and Merges lines but there must not be a blank line between them.
 *   Multiple core committers may be mentioned as reviewers.
 When this happens, please separate them with a comma.
 *   While the task of moving the code is called backporting, the words `backport`, `backports`, and `backporting` should not be used anywhere in the commit message.
+*   When backporting a commit made by another committer, add their username to the list of props if it is not already included.

 ### Props